Céline Sciamma

 Céline Sciamma ([selin sjama]; born 12 November 1978) is a French screenwriter and film director.
-She is especially known for her films Girlhood (2014), My Life as a Courgette (2016), and Portrait of a Lady on Fire (2019), winning many nominations and awards for her films.
+She wrote and directed Water Lilies (2007), Tomboy (2011), Girlhood (2014), Portrait of a Lady on Fire (2019), and Petite Maman (2021).
+Sciamma has received awards and nominations for her films, including two BAFTA nominations for Best Film Not in the English Language.

-A common theme in Sciamma's films is the fluidity of gender and sexual identity among girls and women, and her films explore the female gaze.
+A common theme in Sciamma's films is the fluidity of gender, sexual identity among girls and women, and the female gaze.

 Early life and education

-Sciamma was born on 12 November 1978 was raised in Cergy-Pontoise, a suburb outside of Paris.
-Her father, Dominique Sciamma, is a software designer, and her brother, Laurent Sciamma, is a stand-up performer and graphic designer.
+Sciamma was born on 12 November 1978 and raised in Cergy-Pontoise, a suburb of Paris.
+Her father, Dominique Sciamma, a former AI researcher and IT professional, now a figure of design education, and her brother, Laurent Sciamma, is a stand-up performer and graphic designer.

-Before attending La Fémis, the première French film school, where she studied from 2001-2005, Sciamma earned her master's degree in French Literature at Paris Nanterre University.
-As a child, she was an avid reader and became interested in film as a teenager.
-Sciamma cites her grandmother as inspiration to her love of film, saying that she had a great interest in old Hollywood movies.
-Sciamma also attended Utopia, an art house cinema theater in Cergy 3 times a week as a teenager.
+Before attending La Fémis, the French film school where she studied from 2001 to 2005, Sciamma earned her master's degree in French literature at Paris Nanterre University.
+As a child, she was an avid reader, and she became interested in film as a teenager.
+Sciamma cites her grandmother as inspiring her love of film, saying that she had a great interest in old Hollywood movies.
+Sciamma also attended Utopia, an art house cinema theater in Cergy, three times a week as a teenager.
 She wrote her first original script for Water Lilies as part of her final evaluation at La Fémis.
-Sciamma has stated that she never planned on directing, and that she has thought only about screenwriting or working as a critic, because she felt that directing was too much of a ‘male only’ position.
-Xavier Beauvois, who was chairman of the evaluation panel, and could be considered as her mentor, persuaded her to make the film.
+Sciamma has said that she never planned on directing, and thought only about screenwriting or working as a critic.
+Xavier Beauvois, who was chairman of the evaluation panel, and could be considered her mentor, persuaded her to make the film.
 A year after finishing school, she began shooting the film in her hometown.